mohamed-cpp/Company-task/README.md

-## Company And Employee Task With Laravel and DataTable
+## Company And Employee
-###Using advanced sql queries for performance
+## Using Laravel, DataTable, jQuery Validation, Sql Queries